Hardware and performance¶

 The information below has been gathered by using the following environment:

-Client: t2.small in us-east-1a (same availability zone as server)
+Client: AWS t3.medium in us-east-1a (same availability zone as server)

 docker compose up